KIOS-Research/KIOS-Graduate-Summer-School-2018/README.md

 # KIOS-Graduate-Summer-School-2018

-## Definitions
+## Introduction
 - `Python` is one of the most popular programming languages used extensively in web development, as well as in science and engineering (including data science).
-In this course we will use `Python 2.7`.
+In this course we will be using `Python 2.7`.
 - `Jypyter` is a browser-based tool which allows us to interface with `Python` in an easy way.
+Jupyter is primarily used for educational purposes - not for development.
 We can create `notebooks` which we can share so that others can replicate our work and make changes.
--`Anaconda` is an environment which makes it easy to setup various languages and tools, such as `Python`.
+- `Anaconda` is an environment which makes it easy to setup various languages and tools, such as `Python`.

-## Instructions on how to install Anaconda and Python 2.7
+## Installation instructions

 ### On Windows